-After a tooth extraction, a normal socket will develop a blood clot that stays in place while the wound heals, while a person’s pain will steadily improve.
+After tooth extraction, a typical socket will develop a blood clot while the wound heals.
 In a dry socket, the blood clot will partially or fully detach from the wound, which can worsen the pain.

-This article will look in more detail at the differences between dry sockets versus normal healing sockets.
-It also explores what causes dry socket, as well as treatments and recovery time.
-We will also look at whether it is possible to experience this condition with no pain.
+This article looks more at the differences between dry sockets and typical healing sockets.
+It also explores what causes dry socket, treatments, and recovery time.
+We also discuss whether it is possible to experience this condition without pain.

-In contrast, with a dry socket, the pain will improve and then suddenly get worse, which could be more painful than the extraction procedure.
+In contrast, with a dry socket, the pain will improve and then suddenly worsen, which could be more painful than the extraction procedure.

-The pain of a dry socket may throb and radiate across a large area of the jaw or up towards the ear.
+The pain of a dry socket may throb and radiate across a large area of the jaw or up toward the ear.

-The following table shows the differences between a dry socket versus a normal socket:
+The following table shows the differences between a dry socket versus a typical socket:

 |Dry socket||Normal socket|